How to Write a Restaurant Business Plan

 Industry Research for a Restaurant Business Plan

-Before writing a business plan, do some restaurant industry research.
+Before writing a business plan, do some research into the restaurant industry.
 A starting point for industry research could be to document competitors in the area.
 For example, if you’re starting a southern home cooking restaurant, look for competitors offering meals during your target time of the day or embracing your cooking style.
 Stay away from analyzing competitors just because they’re local.
 An example would be comparing your organization with a fine dining establishment across the street.
 The two just are two different.

 Once this information is documented, it’s time to compare and contrast your proposed business with your competitors.
 Make sure to identify strengths that will be evident in your company that may not be another competitor.
 Also, take note of weaknesses in competitors that your organization may exploit at a later point in time.
 Once finished, document your findings in a well-prepared but summarized business plan.